 Proton therapy, also called proton beam therapy, is a type of external-beam radiation therapy that uses protons rather than x-rays.
 At high energy, protons can destroy cancer cells.
 The advantage of proton therapy is the ability to better control where the radiation is delivered, greatly reducing the damage to normal healthy tissues that surround the tumor.
 However, proton therapy has not been extensively researched for use in AdCC.
 Learn more about the basics of proton therapy.

 Neutron and proton therapy are not widely available.
-Talk with your doctor for information about the availability of these treatments if they are recommended for you.
+Talk with your doctor for information about the availability of these treatments if recommended for you.

-The types of systemic therapies used for AdCC include:
+The types of medications used for AdCC include:

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.
 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period.
 A patient may receive 1 drug at a time or combinations of different drugs given at the same time.
 Learn more about the basics of chemotherapy and preparing for treatment.